-NOTE!
-Other types of mounting for the magnetic tape used for the LIMAX series such as mounting the tape to the guiding rail with tensioning weight or with dowel and tension spring on the shaft ceiling are not certified and must not be used!
+Other types of mounting for the magnetic tape used for the LIMAX series without tape presence detection such as mounting the tape to the guiding rail with tensioning weight or with dowel and tension spring on the shaft ceiling are not certified and must not be used!

-Further information on the ELGO mounting kits can be found in the chapter Accessories on page 42.
+Further information on the ELGO mounting kits can be found in the chapter Accessories on page 47.

-8.3.1 Mounting of the Tape along the Guiding Rail with Tension Spring
+8.3.1.
+Mounting of the Tape along the Guiding Rail with Tension Spring

-The magnetic tape is attached with a mounting kit at the top and the bottom of the shaft on a guiding rail.
+The magnetic tape is attached to a guiding rail with a mounting kit at the top and the bottom of the shaft.
 At the lower tape fixation a tension spring ensures the necessary stability of the suspended magnetic tape and prevents the tape from beginning to swing back and forth in the shaft.

-Fig. 5: Mounting of the tape on the guiding rail with tensions springs
+Fig. 6: Mounting of the tape on the guiding rail with tensions springs